Male student in custody after shooting at Indiana middle school; 2 victims reported

 "Karen and I are praying for the victims of the terrible shooting in Indiana.
 To everyone in the Noblesville community - you are on our hearts and in our prayers.
 Thanks for the swift response by Hoosier law enforcement and first responders," Pence tweeted.

 “Closely monitoring the situation at Noblesville West Middle School.
-Praying for Noblesville and our whole community,” Rep. Andrew Carson said.
+Praying for Noblesville and our whole community,” Rep. Andre Carson said.

 Sen. Todd Young said he was in touch with Gov. Eric Holcomb in regards to the incident.